skaman82/u360gts-ctrl/build_notes_u360.md

 Before mounting the servo-disc and the tracker arm, ensure the tilt servo is at 0° deg.
 If you dont own a servotester, connect to the GUI and move the servo using the slider.

 Once the arm is mounted, validate and adjust the tilt endpoints.

+Note, the STATE Pin on the RX Board of the lid gets connected to the STATE Pin of your Bluetooth module and will switch on when connected.